Battle of Long Tan: Recovery of lost Australian troops

 The rest of 6 RAR continued the search, with A Company discovering a series of freshly built and recently abandoned hides along the VC withdrawal route, which were believed to have been prepared as delay positions.
 An older defensive position of approximately 40 pits was also found, while C Company located a makeshift hospital close by containing 14 graves.
 Both had recently been occupied.
 Later, an Australian OH-13 reported the presence of scattered groups of civilians, with the largest numbering 30 to 40 people—mostly women with baskets and bags, while others had ox carts—believed to be carrying medical supplies.
 These reports were followed up by the 1st APC Squadron and a number of military age males were detained for questioning.
 The infantry companies completed their search by midday, moving to the edge of the rubber plantation, 500 m north-east of Long Tân.
 Smithfield concluded at 17:00, with the Australians returning to Nui Dat by helicopter and APC by 17:30.
 They had hoped to catch the remnants of the VC force before they could reach their mountain sanctuaries, but the operation failed to prevent their withdrawal.
 Some Australian officers later questioned the caution with which it was conducted.
 Jackson felt unable to mount a pursuit due to the continued threat posed by the 274th Regiment, which was still believed to be in the area.
 With 1 ATF lacking the resources required for such an operation, the opportunity to trap and destroy the VC while they were still vulnerable was lost and they made good their escape.

 Aftermath

 Casualties

 VC and PAVN casualties were claimed by the Australians to have numbered 245 dead left on the battlefield and three captured, with many more were thought to have been removed as they withdrew.
 Others were so badly mutilated their remains were unidentifiable.
 Approximately half were believed to have been caused by artillery and the remainder by small arms.
 The initial estimate was given by an Australian Army spokesman, and some participants in the battle regarded them as inflated.
-They were disputed by many individuals present at the battle, with reports by a D Company commander stating actual body counts as no more than 50.
-The official history of the D445 Battalion and 275th Regiment records either 30 or 47 were killed in total, primarily by artillery fire.
-Another estimate was 150 according to Colonel Bao who was overall district commander, but did not directly participate.